Legoless/Dominus/README.md

 # Usage

-To see all commands available, just run the help command:
+To run Dominus just start it with:

-`dominus.sh help`
+`dominus.sh integrate`

+And Dominus will do the rest.

 # Architecture